 The United States is a signatory to the Antarctic Treaty, which calls upon nations to make scientific observations and results from Antarctica freely available.
-The U.S. Antarctic Program Data Center (USAP-DC) is funded by the NSF Office of Polar Programs to manage data collected by U.S.-funded researchers and make these data available in the spirit of the Treaty.
+The U.S. Antarctic Program Data Center (USAP-DC) is funded by the NSF Office of Polar Programs to help in the management of data collected by U.S.-funded researchers and to make these data available in the spirit of the Treaty.

 USAP-DC serves as a National Antarctic Data Centre (NADC) in the framework of the Scientific Committee on Antarctic Research (SCAR), and represents the U.S. at annual meetings of the SCAR Standing Committee on Antarctic Data Management.